vchavda22/ds_CarPrice_Audi/README.md

   ## EDA - Exploratory Data Analysis

   Looked at the distributions of the data and the value counts for the various categoriacal variables.
-Below are the highlights from the pivot tables.

   ## Model Building